 City Initiative Petition Procedures

-The initiative petition process provides citizens with a vehicle to refer legislation to a vote of the people.
+The initiative petition process provides registered voters of the City with a vehicle to refer legislation to a vote of the people.
 Initiatives may propose new legislation or make amendments to the City Code or Charter.
 After completing the prospective petition process, petitioners are able to begin the signature gathering process.
 If the required number of valid signatures are gathered, the measure will be placed on the ballot.
 If it passes with a majority of the vote, it becomes law.

 The City initiative process is governed by the Oregon Constitution, Oregon Revised Statutes, Oregon Administrative Rules, Portland City Charter and Portland City Code.